Rugby - Super Rugby

 Jo'burg | 2017 |

-2020 Super Rugby AU final held in Canberra.
-There was no final staged for Super Rugby Aotearoa in 2020 Links to other Rugby |
+2020 Super Rugby AU final was held in Canberra and the 2021 climax in Brisbane.
+The 2021 Super Rugby Aotearoa final was staged in Christchurch.
+There was no final for Super Rugby Aotearoa or Super Rugby Unlocked in 2020.
+The 2021 Super Rugby Tasman final was played in Auckland.
+Links to other Rugby |

 National Teams | Club/Provincial |